Speech-Language Pathology Studies

 An executive board is elected in October for those who wish to be actively involved in the organization’s activities throughout the year and to ensure consistent energy and cohesion year-round.

-Dis-Lalie also serves as a link to other French speech-language pathology student associations, particularly through its membership in theFNEO(National Federation of Speech-Language Pathology Students), as well as to other student associations in Montpellier through its membership in the AGEM.
+Dis-Lalie also serves as a link to other French speech-language pathology student associations, particularly through its membership in theFNEO(National Federation of Speech-Language Pathology Students), as well as to other associations in Montpellier through its membership in the AGEM.

-• Why join?
+• Why Join?

 Dis-Lalie offers its members a wide range of services and activities: